thanhle30/thanhle30.github.io/_pages/about.md

 My hobbies: Soccer, Writing.
 I maintain a blog in Vietnamese on [here \(Facebook page\)](https://www.facebook.com/thanhlewriter).

 Micellaneous cool stuff:
 - This site was so easy to create, thanks to [academicpages](https://academicpages.github.io/).
-Note coding experience required, totally free - I highly recommend!
+No coding experience required, totally free - I highly recommend!